 How is the microphone on the Phiaton 900 Legacy headphones?

 The built-in mic on the Phiaton 900 Legacy headphones works well enough for phone calls and conference calls, mainly because it provides a good amount of emphasis throughout the important bits of the vocal range.
 You can see from the graph that most of the frequency response up to 1000Hz lies above the red dotted line, meaning that your voice will come across a little louder than it typically would.
 Better to be a little loud on a call than too quiet.

 Phiaton 900 Legacy microphone sample (Old):

 Should you get the Phiaton 900 Legacy headphones?

-If you’re looking for great noise cancelling headphones but don’t want to pay a small fortune, you should definitely consider picking up the Phiaton 900 Legacy.
+If you’re looking for great noise canceling headphones but don’t want to pay a small fortune, you should definitely consider picking up the Phiaton 900 Legacy.
 As far as what you need for a pair of on-the-go headphones this checks all the boxes.
-The 900 Legacy has good active noise cancelling, is comfortable, sounds good, and has amazing battery life.
+The 900 Legacy has good active noise canceling, is comfortable, sounds good, and has amazing battery life.
 While I find the bass to be a little too loud, I don’t think that’ll be an issue for most people.
-While you can get better noise cancelling and sound quality from options like the Sony WH-1000XM4 or the Shure AONIC 50, you’ll also have to pay more for them.
+While you can get better noise canceling and sound quality from options like the Sony WH-1000XM4 or the Shure AONIC 50, you’ll also have to pay more for them.